For Romney, London visit has some risks

-LONDON (Reuters) - Presidential candidate Mitt Romney’s trip to London is intended to enhance his credibility as a world figure in the run-up to the November 6 election but it also could turn a spotlight on some of his political vulnerabilities.
+LONDON, July 25 (Reuters) - U.S. presidential candidate Mitt Romney’s trip to London is intended to enhance his credibility as a world figure in the run-up to the Nov.
+6 election but it also could turn a spotlight on some of his political vulnerabilities.

 The Republican is scheduled to meet top government ministers and politicians in London on Thursday, the first working day of his week-long trip.